vitaliy-zviriuk/my_react_phone-catalog/README.md

 - **HTML5**: Structured the website using semantic HTML5 elements to ensure accessibility and improve SEO performance.
 - **SCSS**: Styled the application using SCSS for modular and maintainable CSS, allowing for better organization and reuse of styles.
 - **Responsive Design**: Ensured the website is fully responsive, adapting to different screen sizes and providing a consistent experience on mobile, tablet, and desktop devices.
--**Git**: Used Git for version control, tracking changes and collaborating effectively during the development process.
+- **Git**: Used Git for version control, tracking changes and collaborating effectively during the development process.

 ## To run project:
  - git clone;